GabrielMalakias/GabrielMalakias.github.io/_drafts/iot_saga_my_setup_for_a_hanami_application.md

 #### 1. Running on Docker

-To run Docker first we need to install it, we will want to install docker and docker-compose, but I won't cover installation here to simplify this post, but you can check all proceds to install docker and compose at the [docker website][docker].
+To run Docker first we need to install it, we will want to install docker and docker-compose, but I won't cover installation here to simplify this post, but you can check how install docker and compose at the [docker website][docker].

-After install, we need to check the docker version.
+After installation, we need to check the docker version.

 {% highlight shell %}
 ~/projects/space_wing(dev ✔) docker --version